-Circulating Books xv
+Circulating Books xvii

-- 1. Other than textbooks, are the books assigned as reading material in sociology courses held by the library? - 2.
-Do faculty request new books or other materials to be added to the collection? - 3.
-Is there a sufficiently diverse collection of books in sociology and closely related disciplines available for sociology faculty to assign research or paper topics in sociology courses? $^{\text{xvi}}$ - 4.
-If research is required for retention, tenure, or promotion of sociology faculty, does the library have the means to supply books needed for such research in a timely manner? vii - 5.
-Does the collection contain recently published books on the sociological treatment of methods as well as recent and classical works on sociological theory? - 6.
-Does the collection contain recently published books in the sociological treatment of race, class, and gender? xviii
+1. Other than textbooks, are the books assigned as reading material in sociology courses held by the library?

+2. Do faculty request new books or other materials to be added to the collection?

+3. Is there a sufficiently diverse collection of books in sociology and closely related disciplines available for sociology faculty to assign research or paper topics in sociology courses? xviii

+4. If research is required for retention, tenure, or promotion of sociology faculty, does the library have the means to supply books needed for such research in a timely manner? xix

+5. Does the collection contain recently published books on the sociological treatment of methods as well as recent and classical works on sociological theory?

+6. Does the collection contain recently published books in the sociological treatment of race, class, and gender? xx

+7. Are the books required for reading assignments for graduate courses held on-site?

+8. Are the majority of books required by graduate students for research held on-site?

-Datasets xix
+Datasets xxi

-- 1. Does the library or institution provide (or link to) a web-accessible research guide on publicly-available datasets? - 2.
-Does the library or institution provide services to identify data sources relevant to teaching and research? - 3.
-Does the library or institution devote staff time to the acquisition of datasets? - 4.
-Does the library make available its data holdings through the catalog or otherwise? - 5.
-Does the library or institution facilitate access to major data repositories or archives?xx - 6.
-Does the library archive/curate faculty datasets?
+1. Does the library or institution provide (or link to) a web-accessible research guide on publicly-available datasets?

+2. Does the library or institution provide services to identify data sources relevant to teaching and research?

+3. Does the library or institution devote staff time to the acquisition of datasets?

+4. Does the library make available its data holdings through the catalog or otherwise?

+5. Does the library or institution facilitate access to major data repositories or archives?xxii

+6. Does the library archive/curate faculty datasets?

-Audio, Visual and Interactive Media Resourcesxxi
+Audio, Visual and Interactive Media Resourcesxxiii

-- 1. Does the library or institution have a collection development statement for media resources? - 2.
-Does the library or institution's budget sufficiently provide for the maintenance of equipment as well as for the preservation of media resources?
+1. Does the library or institution have a collection development statement for media resources?

+2. Does the library or institution's budget sufficiently provide for the maintenance of equipment as well as for the preservation of media resources?

-- 3. Does the library provide the same level of bibliographic access to media resources as it does to other resources? - 4.
-Does the library or institution ensure that the teaching and research needs of sociology faculty in the use of media resources are met? - 5.
-Are mechanisms and resources available for sociology faculty to recommend media resources?
+3. Does the library provide the same level of bibliographic access to media resources as it does to other resources?

+4. Does the library or institution ensure that the teaching and research needs of sociology faculty in the use of media resources are met?

+5. Are mechanisms and resources available for sociology faculty to recommend media resources?